 The last comprehensive analysis of the investment return assumption was prepared and presented in the LLA's 2018 Actuarial Valuation Report on the Louisiana State Employees' Retirement Plan dated December 14, 2018 using forecasts published in 2018.
-Two significant changes have occurred since that analysis was completed: (i) professional investment forecasters have continued lowering their expectations for the mid-term and longer-term and (ii) LASERS made certain changes to its asset allocation.
+Two significant changes have occurred since that analysis was completed: (i) professional investment forecasters have lowered their expectations and (ii) LASERS made certain changes to its asset allocation.

-For this Review, a detailed analysis of independent experts' 2021 forecasts for LASERS' portfolio was not undertaken.
-Instead, we provide an estimate of the return assumption calculated using the same methodology as prior LLA analyses, for consistency and illustrative purposes.
+For this Review, a detailed analysis of independent experts' 2022 forecasts for LASERS' portfolio was not undertaken.
+Instead, we provide an estimate of the return assumption calculated based on the methodology in prior LLA analyses, for consistency and illustrative purposes.
 Those results can be found in the section below entitled Benchmark Investment Return Assumption.
 We also present observational commentary.